What it does not mean:

 - Let application runtime errors fail repeatedly without acknowledging/handling/fixing them.

-When writing building an application, you build it based off of what you know about the domain and contemplate what functionality is needed.
+When writing an application, you build it based off of what you know about the domain and consider the needed functionality to accomplish the programs task.
 As a part of that you also have to think about what could go wrong and handle those cases through mechanisms such as data validation.

 Inevitably a scenario or two of what can go wrong will be missed and that will result in a system runtime error.
 These are not the types of scenarios to avoid addressing and just ‘let it crash’, instead you need to debug and fix the overlooked scenario as you would if you were building the application in any other programming language.